 Here at The Concord Leadership Group, we offer leadership training services tailored to your needs.

-Here are the top services nonprofits most frequently hire us to provide.
+Here are the top services people most frequently hire us to provide.

 Organizations are discovering what high-performing athletes have known all along: coaching helps top performers excel.
-We are hired by CEOs, board chairs, and senior leaders to coach on a number of issues.
+CLG is hired by CEOs, board chairs, and senior leaders to coach on a number of issues.
 Some clients need to improve staff relations, some need to hit goals more consistently, some were never properly oriented and need an informed sounding board as they grow into their new position.

 Nonprofit executive coaching is one of the most highly-customized forms of leadership training.
 Clients have used our executive coaching for problems as diverse as: